-Symptoms of a dextromethorphan and promethazine overdose may include feeling restless or nervous, severe drowsiness, dizziness, dry mouth, large pupils, flushing, nausea, vomiting, shallow breathing, and fainting.
+Symptoms of a Promethazine with Dextromethorphan overdose may include feeling restless or nervous, severe drowsiness, dizziness, dry mouth, large pupils, flushing, nausea, vomiting, shallow breathing, and fainting.

-What should I avoid while taking Promethazine with Dextromethorphan (dextromethorphan and promethazine)?
+What should I avoid while taking dextromethorphan and promethazine?

 This medication can cause side effects that may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be awake and alert.